Jenny Hartnoll

 Development and Knowledge Share Team

-Jenny set up Health Connections in 2013 and has since moved on to become Development Lead with the idea of taking the service to the next phase.
-Hayley works alongside Jenny and together they work on new ideas and initiatives.
+Jenny set up Health Connections in 2013 and has since moved on to become Development Lead.
+Jude works alongside Jenny and together they work on new ideas and initiatives in the community.
 Whether it be revamping the website, starting up Talking Benches or developing new Connector training.

 Project Worker